This article is part of our special report A place for regions and cities in the European elections debate.

 As we see it, at the Council of European Municipalities and Regions, Europe will find this new, optimistic breath of fresh air within its towns, cities and regions.
 They are the soul and culture of our continent.
 And that is what we seek to express in our Manifesto for the European elections.

-The message Europe’s local and regional leaders wish to convey to MEP candidates is crystal clear.
+The message Europe’s local and regional leaders wish to convey to MEPs is crystal clear.
 We believe in a strong and united Europe, founded on common values: democracy, human rights, solidarity, gender equality and the rule of law; which make up the unalterable foundation of the European Union.

 This approach is based on the principle of mutual engagement, according to which members do not choose what is in their individual interest, but agree on policies that serve the Union as a whole.